Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 game_class.instance.chief.m.y += hover_distance;
 ```

-And as for the sound setting, I just set `gvolume`, the global volume variable, to 1 or 0 if sound is on or off respectively.
+As for the sound setting, I set `gvolume`, the global volume variable, to 1 if the sound is on and 0 if it's off.

 ##### Saving Settings Locally
-It's great that the settings work now, but when I reload the page, the settings are reset to the defaults that I initially set them to.
+It's great that the settings system works now, but when I reload the page, the settings are reset to the defaults that I initially set them to.
 To solve this, I need to store data locally.

-I didn't want use cookies as the reading and writing interfaces seem like they kinda suck to deal with.
+I didn't want to use cookies as the reading and writing interfaces seem like they suck to deal with.

 So, instead, I decided to go with [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).